thundree/Beleza-na-web-challenge/README.md

 ### ## - challenges overcome ###

   - Used Reactjs as javascript lib
-  - Used Redux as pattern o padrão mv * se possível
+  - Used Redux as pattern o padrão mv *
   - Used Less as CSS preprocessor
   - Used grund to automatize tasks an organize my code